 Outpost vs Substack: Substack is an all-in-one solution with very limited tools for publishing, building a community or communicating with members.
 It’s nicely simple, which is nice, until you run into its limitations.

-Outpost is great for those who outgrow Substack and want to accept tips/other payments, design their own site, host online seminars or livestreams on their website, group content by tags or kinds of content, have content recommendations on their website, have multiple authors, control their communications with their members, and have multiple tiers of benefits, etc.
+An Outpost-enhanced Ghost site is great for those who outgrow Substack and want to accept tips/other payments, design their own site, host online seminars or livestreams on their website, group content by tags or kinds of content, have content recommendations on their website, have multiple authors, control their communications with their members, and have multiple tiers of benefits, etc.

 Outpost vs Patreon: Patreon’s creation tools aren’t very good, its member management system is lacking, and the percent cut it takes keeps going up.